emiliebarnard/pokemon-in-python/index.md

 #### API path

 `https://pokeapi.co/api/v2/evolution-trigger/{id or name}/`

-id is the integer (`1` as the lowest option and `13` as the highest option) of which we’ll use the id number for an example Pokémon.
+`id` is the integer (`1` as the lowest option and `13` as the highest option) of which we’ll use the id number for an example Pokémon

 #### Examples

-The following Python code retrieves JSON data for the Pokémon evolution trigger `three critical hits` (`id` = `8`) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the Pokémon evolution trigger *three critical hits* (`id` = `8`) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |